Tini3393/devops-sop-ci/README.md

 # devops-sop-ci
-reating a CI/CD Pipeline with GitHub Action
+Creating a CI/CD Pipeline with GitHub Action